eddiesTime/sme_app/raw_documentation.md

 ```
 _Code snippet 34: WeatherState Class_

-`WeatherState` is an interface that represents the states that the `WeatherState` can be: _(1) initial and (2) isRefreshing_.
+`WeatherState` is an interface that represents the states that the weather state can be: _(1) initial and (2) isRefreshing_.
 The `WeatherEntity` contains data related to the weather, whereas `isRefreshing` is a flag to mark if the weather data is being fetched or refreshed.

 ##### Actions